D4rktheJohtonian/Another-one/README.md

 **Fyi**

-I like both HeartGoldshipping and Namelessshipping (though not alot).
+I like both HeartGoldshipping/HibiRe and Namelessshipping/ReGuri (though not alot).

 I don't really mind C+H. But it's better if you're my friend/you know Pokémon <3.